25th of September 2020

 3. The Fruity: Blackcurrant Jam, Raspberry Coulis, or Banana

-If you enjoy your drinks on the sweeter side of things, then this one might be just for you.
-Add 1 Tbsp of Blackcurrant jam, Raspberry coulis, or mashed banana to your drink for a sweet surprise.
+If you enjoy your drinks on the sweeter side, then this one might be just for you.
+Add 1 Tbsp of Blackcurrant jam, Raspberry coulis, or mashed banana to your mug for a sweet surprise.

 4. The Boozy: Baileys, Cointreau, Amaretto